 Dehydration is a serious condition that can affect your daily life and health.
 It involves both fluid and electrolyte loss.
 When you are dehydrated, you need to replace the lost fluid and electrolytes fast to prevent the symptoms from getting worse.
 A good hydration drink contains the right balance of important electrolytes and has a sodium-glucose ratio that encourages fluid absorption.

 There are many hydration drinks in the market to choose from.
 However, most of these drinks don’t have enough electrolytes or the suitable sodium-glucose amounts.
 For example, water is low in electrolytes, coconut water contains too much potassium, and sports drinks are high in sugar and have too few electrolytes.

-If you’re looking for the best hydration drink, DripDrop ORS is by far your best option for correcting mild to moderate dehydration.
-Built on 50 years of ORS science, doctor-developed DripDrop ORS is designed for unparalleled speed and amazing flavor.
-With DripDrop’s precisely balanced ratio of glucose and electrolytes, you can replenish vital electrolytes and fluids to relieve dehydration quickly.
+If you’re looking for the best hydration drink, DripDrop is by far your best option for correcting mild to moderate dehydration.
+Built on 50 years of ORS science, doctor-developed DripDrop is designed for unparalleled speed and amazing flavor.
+With DripDrop’s patented formula containing a precisely balanced ratio of glucose and electrolytes, you can replenish vital electrolytes and fluids to relieve dehydration quickly.

 DripDrop’s patented formula is powerful enough to help patients suffering from dehydration caused by Ebola and cholera but safe enough for everyday use.
 In addition, its convenient packaging allows you to have DripDrop when you need it, where you need it.
 Get started with our most popular multi-flavor pouch for dehydration relief fast.
 Or, learn more about how you can save up to 25% on every purchase when you subscribe.